 If you want to excel at writing, the consensus is that it’s crucial to read a lot.
 Over my lifetime, I haven’t read as much literature as I would have liked.
 This is mainly because I worked in various research jobs at the beginning of my career.
 By the time evening came, I felt saturated and had neither the appetite nor the stamina to read another word.

 A couple of years ago I made up my mind to catch up with my reading.
 But rather than enrolling in a course in literature, I decided to be my own university.
 I just started reading books that had escaped my younger self – by Dostoevsky, Kafka, Camus, Wharton, Goethe, Gaskell, and plenty of contemporary authors too.

 Not only has this tardy spurt of reading given me a sense of the wonderful variety of narrative forms; it has also heightened my feeling for the beauty and wisdom in the words of great writers.
-I like to think that some of these qualities are rubbing off on me.
-My reading is certainly deepening my understanding of human relationships.
+I hope that some of these qualities will rub off on me.
+Meanwhile, the reading is certainly deepening my understanding of human relationships.

 For some time now I have been working on a book about how humans relate to each other.
 Last July, I had three chapters in draft form.
 They were partly memoir and partly my reflections on human communication.
 More unusually, each chapter was inspired by a work of literature - respectively, Kafka’s The Castle, Camus’ The Guest and Michael Ende’s classic children’s book Momo.

 Everything was going fine until a handful of conversations and email exchanges in August left me wondering whether I was asking my book to do too much.